isaacbrist/weekend-jquery-salary-calculator/README.md

 ## Description

-\_Duration: Base Mode: 3-4 Hours.
+Duration: Base Mode: 3-4 Hours.
 Stretch Mode: 3-4 Hours

 I needed to create a salary calculator that had inputs form that could collect an employee's first name, last name, ID number, job title, and annual salary.

 I needed to add a 'Submit' button that would store the information to calculate monthly costs and append the information to the DOM and clear the input fields.
 I also needed to use the stored information to calculate monthly costs and append this to the DOM.
 Once the total monthly cost exceeds $20,000, there will be a red background color that appears around the total monthly cost.

 I created a delete button that removes an employee from the DOM.
-Currently it does not remove that employee's salary from the reported total.
+Currently, it does not remove that employee's salary from the reported total.

 ## Screen Shot